BeginnerCoderEurope/e11770961_object-detection-grocery-leaflet-products/README.md

 # Project description

-Grocery leaflets contain a diverse mix of visual and textual elements, which are often connected in a semi-structured way.
+Grocery leaflets contain a diverse mix of visual and textual elements, often connected in a semi-structured manner.
 This can be observed in the different placements of product prices and their corresponding descriptions.

-For the Applied Deep Learning project I intend to retrieve matching product informations from each product per grocery leaflet page by using an object-detection model.
+For the Applied Deep Learning project, I intend to retrieve matching product information from each product per grocery leaflet page by using an object-detection model.
 The model should create a bounding box around the related product prices and names.
-For this I will <strong>bring my own data</strong> and fine-tuning an existing object-detection model.
+For this, I will <strong>bring my own data</strong> and fine-tune an existing object-detection model.

 # Dataset description

-The dataset will use at least 10 austrian grocery leaflets collected from Hofer, Billa, Penny and Spar.
+The dataset will use at least 10 Austrian grocery leaflets collected from Hofer, Billa, Penny, and Spar.
 An annotation guideline will be created for consistency purposes.
-This will take into account the creation of bounding boxes (inclusions and/or exclusions of items) and image formats for the specific object-detection model that will used.
+This will take into account the creation of bounding boxes (inclusion and/or exclusion of items) and image formats for the specific object-detection model that will be used.

 # Work Breakdown Structure